iluwatar/java-design-patterns/active-object/README.md

     public Orc(String name) {
         super(name);
     }
 }
 ```

-Now, we can create multiple creatures such as Orcs, tell them to eat and roam, and they will execute it on their own thread of control:
+Now, we can create multiple creatures such as orcs, tell them to eat and roam, and they will execute it on their own thread of control:

 ```java
 public class App implements Runnable {